 Yet more pertinently who is going to make the plan?
 What is it going to entail?
 How is it going to be enforced?
 Who is going to do the convincing?
 Who in practice is going to be caught up in the excitement of the continous political meetings that Sister Stan envisages.
 The answer, of course, is Sister Stan, or at least people very like her.
 When I look around me I see a society in which fewer and fewer values are shared, and yet Sister Stan believes that she can create a quite new consensus on a whole range of issues.
 The truth seems to be that she imagines she can do this only by using the taxpayers’ money ( i.e. government ) money to pay for the various charities which adopt her perspective; and by what she calls education, but what to others might seem indistinguishable from propaganda.

 Sister Stan’s attitude to dissent is ambivalent.
 On the one hand she writes ” We need new structures and systems and models of development to enable dissent in Ireland” and wants people to have greater access to information( p.
 149 ).
 On the other hand the kind of dissent she envisages ( p.
 144- 145 ) always seems to come from those who claim to speak for the marginalised and never from the taxpayer, never from the advocates of economic freedom.
 Her meaning though is never quite clear.
 But she APPEARS only to envisage debate between groups which represent the various different groups of marginalised (p.
-145 ) But certainly her book does not seem to place much value on freedom of speech, or for that matter, on parliamentary institutions.
+145 ) [9.
+It is only fair in this connection to acknowledge that some years ago I attended a debate in Dublin chaired Sister Stan about different approaches to economic development in the third world.
+I suspect that in this respect her personal practice is superior to the implications of her ideas.]
+But certainly her book does not seem to place much value on freedom of speech, or for that matter, on parliamentary institutions.
 The local meetings which she calls for would in practice be dominated political enthusiasts of her ilk.
 And the plan she advocates would have to be written by experts, who would not in practice be accountable to anyone, least of all to the sort of discussions she has in mind.
 The harsh truth is that new Ireland she envisages would be controlled by people who shared her values and who operated in the way she has pioneered so effectively.

 FOOTNOTES AND REFERENCES